At the Eating Disorder Center, programming involves a variety of evidence-based treatment components, delivered in both group and individual sessions.

-According to the goals and objectives of their individualized treatment plan, patients may participate in the following components:
+According to the goals and objectives of their individualized treatment plan, you or your loved one may participate in the following components:

-As eating disorders affect everyone, a patient’s family is considered an important part of their recovery.
-Generally, family sessions are provided once weekly.
-During these sessions the patient’s eating disorder is considered within the context of the family’s communication patterns, value and belief system, rules, roles and expectations.
-Families are encouraged to participate in the monthly Family and Friends Program, which includes presentations and activities.
+Eating disorders affect more than just the person with the disorder, and family plays a key role in the journey to recovery.
+In family sessions, typically once per week, the eating disorder is viewed within the context of family’s communication patterns, value and belief system, rules, roles and expectations.
+Families are encouraged to participate in the monthly Family and Friends program, offering presentations and activities.

-A certified substance abuse counselor is on staff to provide assessment, treatment recommendations and therapy to patients struggling with co-occurring substance use or abuse.
-A group therapy session is offered once weekly for patients who would benefit clinically.
-Patients may also attend on-campus Alcoholics Anonymous meetings for the support of others who are in recovery.
+A certified substance abuse counselor is on staff to provide assessment, treatment recommendations and therapy to patients struggling with substance abuse.
+You may also attend 12-Step meetings.

 With physician approval, you can apply your new skills in less restrictive settings, such as supervised grocery shopping, cooking groups with registered dietitians, dining out and visits with family.
 These activities help you build confidence and transition into life outside our residential care.